npcrmns/App-Physics-155/README.md

 # App Physics 155
 ## Computer Methods in Physics I
-This will serve as a repository of codes and machine exercises we did in our computational physics class.
+Repository of codes and machine exercises performed in the computational physics class.

 ### Description
 Number systems and number representations; overview of computer hardware and software; computer programming methods; numerical analysis; research data processing